What's Coming to Netflix in October 2020 - What's on Netflix

 - Yogi Bear (2010) – The reboot of the classic animated character with a documentary filmmaker heading to Jellystone Park to document Yogi Bear.

-- You Cannot Hide / No te puedes esconder (Season 1) – Spanish novela series about a nurse and her daughter fleeing Mexico and living under new identities in Spain.
+- You Cannot Hide / No te puedes esconder (Season 1) – Spanish novella series about a nurse and her daughter fleeing Mexico and living under new identities in Spain.

 What’s Coming to Netflix on October 2nd